-In this current time of global crisis every day we are faced with headlines bringing the latest frightening and distressing news of how COVID19 is causing death and chaos in the world.
+In this current time of global crisis every day we are faced with uncertainty about the future and how long this whole situation will continue to cause upheaval in our lives.

 All of us; therapists, patients, healthcare workers… will be affected one way or another by the current coronavirus situation whether this is physically, emotionally or practically.

 If you were already experiencing an anxiety disorder, for example, OCD, health anxiety or generalised anxiety disorder, you may find that you are experiencing even more anxiety now.
 You may have been heading towards recovering and this has caused you a set back or you may be seeking help for the first time for anxiety around this situation.